Justin Herbert Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 Season Stats

-- He also has 95 rushing yards on 28 carries (with two touchdowns), averaging 11.9 yards per game.
+- He's also carried the ball 28 times for 95 yards and two touchdowns, averaging 11.9 yards per game.

-- The Chargers, who rank 15th in the NFL in points scored, have dropped back to pass 63.2% of the time while running the ball 36.8% of the time.
+- The Chargers have called a pass in 63.2% of their plays from scrimmage this year while staying on the ground 36.8% of the time.
+This offensive attack ranks 15th in the NFL in points scored.

 - Herbert has attempted 41 of his 319 passes in the red zone, accounting for 46.1% of his team's red zone plays.